-Paediatric population:
+Paediatric patients:

 In a 26-week, active controlled, double-blind, clinical study performed in 167 paediatric patients aged 9 to 16 years with type 2 diabetes not adequately controlled with diet and exercise, with or without an oral antidiabetic treatment, a fixed combination of metformin hydrochloride 250 mg and glibenclamide 1.25 mg was not shown more effective to either metformin hydrochloride or glibenclamide in reducing HbA1c from baseline.
-Therefore, Glucovance should not be used in paediatric patients.
+Therefore, [Nationally completed name] should not be used in paediatric patients.

-5.2 Pharmacokinetic properties
+5.3 Pharmacokinetic properties